jakopako/goskyr/REAME.md

 **Key: `type`**

 A dynamic field has a field type that can either be `text`, `url` or `date`.
 The default is `text`.
-In that case the string defined by the `location` is extracted and used as is as the value for the respective field.
+In that case the string defined by the `location` is extracted and used 'as is' as the value for the respective field.
 The other types are:

 * `url`

-TODO
+    A url has one additional boolean option: `relative`.
+This option determines whether this crawler's base url will be prepended to the string that has been extracted with the given `location`
 * `date`

-TODO
+    A date field is different from a text field in that the result is a complete, valid date.
+Internally, this is a `time.Time` object but in the json output it is represented by a string.
+In order to be able to handle a lot of different cases where date information might be spread across different locations, might be formatted in different ways using different languages a date field has a list of components where each component looks like this:

+    ```yml
+    components:
+      - covers:
+          day: bool # optional
+          month: bool # optional
+          year: bool # optional
+          time: bool # optional
+        location:
+          selector: "<selector>"
+          ... # the location has the same configuration as explained above.
+        layout: "<layout>"
+    ```

+    As can be seen, a component has to define which part of the date it covers (at least one part has to be covered).
+Next, the location of this component has to be defined.
+This is done the same way as we defined the location for a text field string.
+Finally, we need to define the layout which is done the 'go-way' as this crawler is written in go.
+For more details check out [this](https://yourbasic.org/golang/format-parse-string-time-date-example/) link or have a look at the numerous examples in the `concerts-config.yml` file.